How to clean an oven: five easy steps for a squeaky clean appliance

 5. The finishing touches

-Top up a spray bottle with some vinegar for this step.
-Having a bottle of vinegar will always come in useful, whether it’s for cleaning your barbecue grill or your microwave.
+For this step, top up a spray bottle with vinegar.
+A bottle of vinegar is always useful, whether it’s for cleaning your barbecue grill or your microwave.

 Give the inside of your oven (including the door, this time) a generous spritz, and using a firm plastic brush, scrub away any remaining grime that’s still stuck to the inside of your oven.
 Using a soft microfiber cloth to prevent any scratches, buff away the vinegar on the glass door of your oven.
 If anything proves difficult to shift, sprinkle some baking soda and top it with a spray of the vinegar once more.
 Leave that to bubble away, and give your oven time to breathe with a soft, dry cloth before wiping everything down.